 2 Chron 36:14-23; Ps 136; Eph 2:4-10; Jn 3:14-21

-Our second reading spoke of the great love of God for us, and I want to run through a few of the signs of that love, in our various readings today.
+Our second reading spoke of the great LOVE of God for us, and I want to run through a few of the SIGNS of that love, in our various readings today.
+That love, as St Paul indicates, is shown in His mercy: the mercy that has allowed his people to come back to Him in every age, the mercy that enables us to come back to Him in our Lenten repetence.

-In the first reading we heard about how the people defiled the Temple, they did things even worse than chatting in church.
-And though God punished them for their sins by the Exile in Babylon, He did this to purify them, to that He then rescued them and saved them.
+In the first reading we heard about how the people defiled the Temple.
+And the thing is this: though God punished them for their sins by the Exile in Babylon, He did this to purify them, so that He then rescued them and saved them.

 He could have left them in their sin, but no, He purified them so that they could be His own again.